 The newly designed Superior Engineering - SuperFlex Arms are a blend of two different styles of arm, each complimenting the angles of deflection required for controlled flex.

 The key is to change the planes of deflection to allow full movement and resist the terrible binding and tearing of bushes that occurs.
-Another feature is the transmition of complimentary torque back into the chassis to reduce the sway that link (3, 4 or 5) or pivoting / wristed radius arm setups produce.
+Another feature is the transmission of complimentary torque back into the chassis to reduce the sway that link (3, 4 or 5) or pivoting / wristed radius arm setups produce.

 The ability to maintain excellent driveability is the key to success in the superflex radius arm system.
 The changes in bush type designation and orientation on the superflex arm allows dramatically increased controlled deformation.
-The adapter plate allows a change in bush position which provides a larger range of allowable flex before binding, whilst still providing adequate 'feel' back into the chassis.
+The adaptor plate allows a change in bush position which provides a larger range of allowable flex before binding, whilst still providing adequate 'feel' back into the chassis.

 Typically as radius arms flex they subject the bushes to a converging load which tends to tear the bonding and cause premature failure, with the superflex arm, the bushes are mounted in a different plane (vertical) which has a much greater range of motion and therefore allows the suspension bushes to pivot with reduced restriction and less side loading, increasing component life.